-The following lists show the two phases for regulating species-specific traps: (1) the certified traps regulated for specific species; (2) certified traps that are not regulated at this time.
-The traps listed by name have all been certified by a governing competent authority as meeting the requirements of the AIHTS for specific species.
+The Canadian Wildlife Directors, Competent Authorities for implementation of the Agreement on International Humane Trapping Standards (AIHTS) have approved a 2-phase process for implementing the AIHTS in Canada.
+The following lists show the two phases for regulating species-specific traps: (1) the certified traps currently regulated for specific species; (2) certified traps that are not regulated at this time.

-Updated January 1, 2023.
+Updated July 1, 2024.
 For the most current list, please see https://fur.ca/certified-traps/